Considering Ed School? Why You Should Become a Teacher

 In a Harvard Business Review article, Monique Valcour, a professor of management at EDHEC Business School in France, argues that to attain a sustainable career — one that “makes full use of your skills," “challenges you to develop new ones," and provides you with a sense of meaning — a person needs to “show that [he or she] can fill a need that someone is willing to pay for."

 The need for teachers is a steady one.
 As older teachers retire and student enrollment continues to rise, the demand for educators persists, despite budget cuts.
-The Bureau of Labor Statistics projects that between 2016 and 2026, the demand for kindergarten and elementary school teachers will grow by seven percent.
+The Bureau of Labor Statistics projects that between 2012 and 2022, the demand for high school teachers will grow by six percent, and the demand will grow by 12 percent for middle school, elementary, and kindergarten teachers.
 Jobs across America are increasingly being automated, removing the person and inserting the machine.
 While growth in education is slow, it will always be present.

 There is much I can say about why you should become a teacher.
 I can continue on about how it’s never boring, how I never find myself going to the water cooler because I have nothing to do.
 Or I can describe the excitement of thinking up a new lesson or unit to try out on a receptive audience.